Our New Orleans Style 4th. of July Foods (Tasso Seasons)

 And I think you know the rest……. 🙂

-What you see here is a piece of glass that Gordon bought at a yard sale for who-know’s why?
+What you see here is a piece of glass that Gordon bought at a yard sale for who-know’s why years ago?
 Well, it fit perfectly over this basket thingy that I bought on sale.
 I wanted to place my breads inside it.
 Gordon producing the glass liner, was perfect!! 🙂

-Now my breads can sit inside without getting crumbs everywhere.
+Now my breads can sit inside without getting crumbs everywhere inside the basket.

 Gordon and Julie